 In 2005, a proclamation was granted to Mr. Printup declaring August 22nd Marcus Printup Day in his home town of Conyers, GA.

 • • •

 Together, the Printups created RiMarcable Publications through which they have published arrangements for big band and jazz combo along with their children's book.
-They also released their first jazz single for children on their label RiMarcable Notes.
+They also released their first jazz single for children, The Bird’s Song.